One Summer, 9780552772563

 Bill Bryson

 Bill Bryson was born in Des Moines, Iowa, in 1951.
 His bestselling books include The Road to Little Dribbling, Notes from a Small Island, A Walk in the Woods, One Summer and The Life and Times of the Thunderbolt Kid.
 In a national poll, Notes from a Small Island was voted the book that best represents Britain.
-His acclaimed work of popular science, A Short History of Nearly Everything, won the Aventis Prize and the Descartes Prize, and was the biggest selling non-fiction book of its decade in the UK.
-His new book The Body- A Guide for Occupants is an extraordinary exploration of the human body which will have you marvelling at the form you occupy.
+His acclaimed work of popular science, A Short History of Nearly Everything, won the Aventis Prize and the Descartes Prize, and is the biggest selling non-fiction book of the 21st century.
+The Body- A Guide for Occupants was shortlisted for the Royal Society Science Book Prize and is an international bestseller.
 Bill Bryson was Chancellor of Durham University 2005-2011.
 He is an Honorary Fellow of the Royal Society.
 He lives in England.

 Returns